 - Invite all employees to the party even if absent through sickness, maternity or paternity leave;

-- Control the amount of free alcohol and make sure food and non-alcoholic drinks are provided;
+- Try to control the amount of free alcohol and make sure food and non-alcoholic drinks are provided;

 - Be prepared to deal with any inappropriate behaviour in line with company policy and be consistent in how you apply the policy;